 To apply for a grant, you will need to first complete the application above.

-Once completed, you will receive an acknowledgement of receipt along with other information about our process.
+Once completed, you will receive an acknowledgment of receipt along with other information about our process.
 You may be contacted for additional information.

 Are there limitations or restrictions on activities to your funds?